kev-zheng/ml-course/README.md

 # ml-course
-My implementations for Andrew Ng's Introduction to Machine Learning on Coursera
+Python and MATLAB implementations for Introduction to Machine Learning on Coursera